IBM/ibm-ingress-nginx-operator/README.md

 The IBM Ingress Nginx Repo operator provides a Helm chart repository for storing and supplying IBM and local charts.

 The Ingress Nginx Operator installs the following components:
-- The Ingress Nginx service (controller).
+- The Ingress Nginx service (controller)
-- A deployment to running Ingress Nginx controller pod.
+- A deployment to running Ingress Nginx controller pod
-- A service default-http-backend.
+- A service default-http-backend
-- A configmap nginx-ingress-controller.
+- A configmap nginx-ingress-controller
 - A service account nginx-ingress-serviceaccount
 - A route cp-proxy